 Pomodoro units can be a great tool for productivity.
 In essence, it’s nearly impossible to stay hyper-focused for several hours at a time.
 Instead, break your productive time into either one-hour or half-hour increments, followed by breaks that last one fifth the amount of focus time.

 50 minutes of focus, 10 minutes of break

 30 minutes of focus, 5 minutes of break.

 There are apps dedicated to timing these productivity blocks for you, or you can use a mechanical timer — the key is actually taking that break when the timer goes off.
 You might be surprised how much more focus you gain by knowing the time to focus is limited.

 This may sound trivially simple, but having stated goals for each day can make a meaningful impact on what you get done.
-Whether you write them out on paper or use an app to track them, stating those primary, secondary, and tertiary goals for the day helps cement their importance and relative priority in your mind.
+Whether you write them on paper or use an app to track them, stating those primary, secondary, and tertiary goals for the day helps cement their importance and relative priority in your mind.

-Section III: Collaboration and team productivity tips
+Section 4: Collaboration and team productivity tips

 Sharing your status

 Whether you use Slack, Microsoft Teams, Google Hangouts, or something else to communicate, sharing your status becomes even more important when you’re working from home.
 This communicates context to your colleagues as to what you’re up to, and in some cases, why you haven’t responded yet.